Leadership for Global Citizenship:

 Globalization affects people from all walks of life and success in any field now demands a global perspective.
 Universities are now increasingly faced with this question as they see students from diverse backgrounds and cultures come together for academic pursuits.
 They are faced with students who are looking to pursue global careers that take them to different parts of the world.
 As their students acquire competencies and knowledge about different subjects, many of them are inadequately prepared for taking on leadership positions.
 They are challenged by cultural complexity and diversity that a rapidly globalizing world presents them with.

 In a world in which most organizations, communities, and societies face enormous adaptive pressures, the practice of leadership is critical – the practice of mobilizing systems of people to thrive in changing and challenging times.
 In this course, we apply theory to practice, clarifying the relationships among key concepts – leadership, management, authority, power, influence, followership, citizenship – to provide a practical, coherent, and clear theoretical framework.
 We develop both diagnostic tools for analyzing the complexity of change in social systems, and strategies of action.
-These include: using authority and power wisely, mobilizing engagement across boundaries, generating innovation, orchestrating and resolving multi-party conflict, regulating disequilibrium, refashioning narratives to both build on and depart from history, and building a culture of adaptability for the long-term.
 In addition, we begin to explore the challenge of managing personally the inevitable stresses and dangers of leadership.

 This is a graduate level course taught for students in the MBA program at the SDM Institute for Management Development, Mysore.
-This course is also taught to the PGP & FPM students of the Indian Institute of Management, Bengaluru in Term 4.
+A modified version of this course as applicable to the social sector is taught at the ILR School, Cornell University, USA and both undergraduate and graduate students take the same.
 A condensed version of this course was offered as a Leadership Seminar to both graduate and undergraduate students of Cornell University, USA.

 Exercising leadership for the public and non-profit sectors: